Types of smoke detector

 How often should I replace my smoke detectors?

-Most smoke detectors have a lifespan of 8-10 years, so it's recommended to replace them every decade or when they start to malfunction.
+Most smoke detectors have a lifespan of 8-10 years.
+It's recommended to replace them every 10 years to ensure proper functioning.

 Connect with certified professionals in your area